Meritor (NYSE:MTOR) Releases FY 2022 Earnings Guidance

 Meritor (NYSE:MTOR) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $3.250-$3.750 for the period, compared to the Thomson Reuters consensus estimate of $3.890.
 The company issued revenue guidance of $4.10 billion-$4.30 billion, compared to the consensus revenue estimate of $4.32 billion.Meritor also updated its FY22 guidance to $3.25-3.75 EPS.

-Separately, Zacks Investment Research lowered shares of Meritor from a hold rating to a sell rating and set a $26.00 price target on the stock. in a research report on Monday, October 25th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $29.60.
+Several research firms recently issued reports on MTOR.
+Zacks Investment Research downgraded shares of Meritor from a hold rating to a sell rating and set a $26.00 price target on the stock. in a research note on Monday, October 25th.
+TheStreet raised shares of Meritor from a c+ rating to a b rating in a research note on Wednesday.
+Barclays lifted their price target on shares of Meritor from $27.00 to $28.00 and gave the stock an equal weight rating in a research note on Thursday.
+Finally, Royal Bank of Canada lifted their price target on shares of Meritor from $29.00 to $32.00 and gave the stock an outperform rating in a research note on Thursday.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus price target of $30.00.

 Meritor, Inc engages in the design, production and trade of integrated systems, modules and components to equipment manufacturers.
 It operates through the following segments: Commercial Truck and Trailer and Aftermarket and Industrial.
 The Commercial Truck and Trailer segment supplies drivetrain systems and components, including axles, drivelines and braking and suspension systems, for medium- and heavy-duty trucks and other applications.